BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 For the sake of simplicity I will use the same model for all tasks.
 I don't think we need the absolute frontier of LLM intelligence for our side project so the goal is to strike a balance between intelligence and price.

+I only have an 8GB Vram AMD Radeon RX 6600 XTX at home so using capable local models is out of the question for me.
+If you have the hardware, however, local models are definitely an option you should at least investigate.

-After working on some coding tasks with DeepSeek V4 Flash, I found it lacking in the taste/decision making area, which is critical for a good translation.
+On the cloud models side, after working on some coding tasks with DeepSeek V4 Flash, I found it lacking in the taste/decision making area, which is critical for a good translation.
 Its big bro, DeepSeek V4 Pro fares better in comparison, at 3x the price.

 Taking our original estimate of $10 using DeepSeek V4 flash, we can hope to land in O($30) territory, which is more than reasonable.